Connor Wong Preview, Player Props: Red Sox vs. Nationals

 Connor Wong At The Plate

-- Looking at the 86 games he has played this season, he's hit a long ball in five of them (5.8%), and in 2% of his trips to the dish.
+- He has hit a long ball in 5.7% of his games in 2023, and 2% of his trips to the dish.

-- Wong has had at least one RBI in 22.1% of his games this season (19 of 86), with two or more RBI seven times (8.1%).
-He has also accounted for three or more of his team's runs in one contest.
+- Wong has had an RBI in 19 games this season (21.8%), including seven multi-RBI outings (8.0%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.